evanx/redex/README.md

 - Node is a popular platform for building asynchronous infrastructure
 - ES7 sugars the synchronisation of async coroutines via the "await" keyword
 - ES7 sugars the error handling of chained promises via exceptions

+### Goals

+Goals:
+- commit to ES7 async functions i.e. await promise resolution, with try/catch for error handling
+- release version 1.0 in 2016 when ES7 is standardised
+- distributable via replicas running against the same Redis server
+- scalable and reliable, especially when using Redis Cluster
+- be inspired by functional programming (e.g. immutable state i.e. no side-effects)
+- stateless processors, otherwise explicit state mutation via Redis

 ## Alternatives